Deploy the appliance (NSX-T)

 Although your VMs appear in Deep Security Manager, they are not yet protected.

 Configuring Endpoint Protection is required in order to protect existing VMs with Deep Security Virtual Appliance.
-(Future VMs will be protected in another manner, as described in Step 6: Prepare for activation on NSX-T.)

 First, create a group that will contain the VMs you want to protect with the Deep Security Virtual Appliance: